AleksBogdanov/Microservices-CI-CD-Project-in-Codespace/README.md

 8) Adding github actions
 9) Adding different stages for the actions: build, test, linting.
 Shifting security and testing as early as possible.
 If it fails, it should not be in production.
 10) Adding testing state to Makefile
+11) Adding format, now replaced by github copilot
+12) Create make all, doing everything at once: lint, format, test and install packages

  ### Colab Notebook
  ### AWS Cloud9